 I’m always looking for new recipes for my sourdough adventures and recently, the Piper Mommy and little sister were in the mood for sourdough waffles.
+I would say I have the Best Waffle Maker and some great sourdough recipes so why not combine them?
 I loved the way this sourdough waffle recipe turned out.
 The waffles were crisp on the outside, light and fluffy on the inside, with just a hint of sour from the sourdough and buttermilk.
 Really, the buttermilk made the difference in making this recipe light and airy.

 2 cups Unbleached All-Purpose Flour